gdbooks/LegacyOpenGL/Chapter2/Input.md

 ```

 ## Mouse Input
+Mouse input is similar to the keyboard input,

 ## Gamepad Input
 Gamepad support in OpenTK is in a very sad state.
 It's super duper broken.
 I'm not even going to cover it here.
 If you are interested, you can check out the ```InputManager``` code behind joystick support, but it's a verbose ugly hack!